The Our Land and Water Symposium has now sold out, but we welcome you to sign up for the wait list using the form above.

 Agritech Taskforce lead

 Author of No.8 Re-Wired, No.8 Re-Charged and Stuff column ‘A Mild Touch of the Cancer', David Downs is a self-described ‘genetically modified organism', having successfully undergone cell therapy.
 After 20 years' in the tech sector, with time working for Microsoft in Asia, he now works to grow innovative Kiwi businesses internationally at NZTE.
-He was recently seconded to lead a cross-government taskforce to grow the agritech sector in New Zealand.
+He was recently seconded to lead a cross-government taskforce to grow the agritech sector.

 Director, New Zealand Story